Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Construction

 For a very special combination of angle values

-the tiling $E_{\square}2$ has yet another modification.
-Let $f=6q+4$, then the earth map tiling $E_{\square}2$ is three copies of ${\mc A}_q$ (each has $2q$ tiles) plus 4 tiles.
-Then we may glue three copies of ${\mc A}_q$ together as in the third of Figure \ref{flip7}.
+the tiling $E_{\square}^A1$ has yet another modification.
+Let $f=6q+4$, then the earth map tiling $E_{\square}^A1$ is three copies of ${\mc A}_q$ plus 4 tiles.
+Then we may glue three copies of ${\mc A}_q$ together as in the first of Figure \ref{flip7}.
 The complement of the union is two congruent hexagons, indicated by the grey shade.
-The hexagon is actually the union of two tiles.
+The hexagon is actually a union of two tiles.
 We may divide each of the two hexagons into two tiles by drawing the thick edge in any one of three ways.
-All the possible ways of dividing the two hexagons give three non-equivalent tilings that we denote by $E'''_{\square}2$.
-For example, the fourth of Figure \ref{flip7} gives the tiling with $q=4$, or $28$ tiles.
+All the possible ways of dividing the two hexagons give three non-equivalent tilings that we call the {\em rearrangements} of $E_{\square}^A1$, and denote by $RE_{\square}^A1$.
+For example, the second of Figure \ref{flip7} gives the tiling with $q=4$, or $28$ tiles.
+For more details, see Figure \ref{acdD}.